 At 13+ boarders join Symes, led by Mrs Harkness.
 This is a purpose built boarding house in the school grounds, adjacent to the Anniversary Halls Performing Arts and Sports complex.
 It allows the girls to have a little more independence but still under careful supervision.

 Girls share large dormitories, a room where they colmplete their prep in the evenings with individual deskspace for everyone and, of course, a light and bright common room and kitchen for convivial times!

 Finally, The 6.
-Led by Mrs Vic Alexander, this is our brand new boarding house for the Sixth Form only.
-It opens in the Spring of 2021 with 44 double study bedrooms, a common room, kitchen and bright, modern shared and individual bathrooms.
-The 6 is going to be an amazing space, and is the perfect preparation for university life.
+Led by Mrs Street, this is our brand new boarding house for the Sixth Form only.
+Opened in Spring of 2021 with 44 double study bedrooms, a common room, kitchen and bright, modern shared and individual bathrooms, The 6 is an amazing space, and is the perfect preparation for university life.

 It is reassuring for parents and girls to know that St Catherine's has a superb team of medical professionals on hand .
 Boarders have access to a trained, resident nurse 24/7.